Service Squadron: Ulithi

 With Sorlen island in the foreground, Third Fleet vessels crowd the north anchorage at Ulitih in late 1944.

 Ulithi was perfectly positioned to act as a staging area for the US Navy's western Pacific operations.
 The atoll is in the westernmost of the Caroline Islands, 360 mi southwest of Guam, 850 mi east of the Philippines and 1300 mi south of Tokyo.
 It is a typical volcanic atoll, with a coral reef, white sand beaches and palm trees.
 Ulithi's forty small islands barely rise above the sea, with the largest being only half a square mile in area.
 However, the reef runs roughly 20 mi north and south by 10 mi across, enclosing a vast anchorage with an average depth of 80 to 100 ft.
 The anchorage was well situated, but there were no port facilities to repair ships or re-supply the fleet.

 The survey ship surveyed the lagoon and reported it capable of holding 700 vessels.
 Service Squadron 10 was called upon to convert the lagoon into a serviceable naval station.
 On 4 October 1944 the vessels of Service Squadron 10 began leaving Eniwetok for Ulithi.

 U.S. naval forces including several Essex class carriers at anchor in Ulithi March 1945.

 At Ulithi pontoon piers of a new design were built, each consisting of the 4-by-12-pontoon sections, filled with sand and gravel, and then sunk.
 The pontoons were anchored in place by guy ropes to deadmen on shore, and by iron rods driven into the coral.
 Connecting tie pieces ran across the tops of the pontoons to hold them together into a pier.
 Despite extremely heavy weather on several occasions these pontoon piers stood up remarkably well.
 They gave extensive service, with little requirement for repairs.
 Piers of this type were also installed by the 51st Battalion to be used as aviation-gasoline mooring piers near the main airfield on Falalop.

-On 8 October 1944 Commodore Worrall R. Carter's flagship Prairie, the merchant ammunition ship Plymouth Victory and Cascade sailed for Ulithi.
+On 8 October 1944 Commodore Worrall R. Carter's flagship ', the merchant ammunition ship Plymouth Victory and Cascade sailed for Ulithi.
 Markab initially remained at Eniwetok, leaving for Ulithi on 18 October 1944 and arriving on 22 October.

 repairing the at a floating drydock at Manus in December 1945.